Author a numeric question

 TIP: Check out Use the Visual Editor for details on how to use this toolbar to the fullest to control the visual appearance of your numeric question text.

-1. Click Numeric from the list of response area types.
+Click Numeric from the list of student response components.

 NOTE: Equations and algebraic formulas can't be used as the correct answer.